 I do not see anything in your post that suggest the termination was unlawful.
 However, you may want to consult with an experienced employment attorney just to be sure.

-I am an experienced attorney focusing my practice on employment law in North Carolina.
+I am an experienced attorney focusing on employment law in North Carolina and Tennessee.
 This post/response is not meant to constitute legal advice.